-Short term goal: 10% increase from the previous year of the total number of indicators in place

-Long term goal: 80% of the R-TFI indicators in place.
+Short term goal: 10% increase from the previous year of the total number of indicators in place Long term goal: 80% of the R-TFI indicators in place.

-Baseline results showed an average of 73% of the indicators being in place across Tier 1, 2, and 3 for the 2017 - 2018 school year.
+As a result of the R.I.S.E. initiative that focuses on the science of reading, all SSIP targeted schools reported at least an 80% or greater percentage for RTI Tier 1 implementation.
 The schools that administer the R-TFI this school year chose to focus on core literacy instruction (Tier 1).
 The R-TFI data was used to guide each school in the process of data-based decision making to identify specific areas of focus for reading, and then create a plan of action for improving implementation focused on their identified areas of need.
-The SPDG RTI Literacy Coordinator and AIR Consultant helped school staff interpret and use the literacy needs assessment data to make a connection to already selected school improvement goals.
+The SPDG RTI Literacy Coordinator assisted district personnel with the interpretation and use of the literacy needs assessment data to make a connection to already selected school improvement goals.
 Implementation of the process was monitored using an established timeline and through communication during onsite coaching visits, emails, and school specific coaching service delivery plans.
-After schools selected areas of need, the SPDG RTI Literacy Coordinator and AIR Consultant provided onsite coaching to support those needs.
+Due to improvements with initiative alignment, the service delivery model for this goal was implemented through the R.I.S.E.
+Initiative.